 What Colour Should a Dog’s Paws Be?

-Puppies are born with pink paw pads, but these gradually change colour when the puppy is around six months old.
+Most puppies are born with pink paw pads, although occasionally some puppies are born with black pads.
+If the pads are pink, they gradually change colour when the puppy is around six months old.

 Most paw pads become black or dark brown as more layers of tough skin build-up.
 This isn’t always the case, though.
 Adult dog paw pads can be pink, black, brown, or tan.